10 – The Game

 # 5 – Rescue

 Up next is an early track from the band’s debut Crocodiles released in 1980.
-It was their second ever single and their first to chart, reaching number 62.
-The track has very early feel to it in the sense that the band at this point were new to the scene and had not developed their identity.
+It was their second-ever single and their first to chart, reaching number 62.
+The track has a very early feel to it in the sense that the band at this point was new to the scene and had not developed their identity.
 The track does not have the epic feel of a lot of their more celebrated work.
 It is also rather reminiscent of other bands who would be considered their peers such as The Cure and the Teardrop Explodes.

 # 4 – Bring on the Dancing Horses

 This single was from the band’s 1985 compilation album Songs to Learn and Sing and was recorded for the movie Pretty in Pink.
 It charted in the UK at number 21.
-As a result of its association with the film, it commonly regarded as a new wave classic.
-It was released as both a 7 inch and 12-inch single with the latter version being slightly longer.
-The album that it is from was a singles collection which charted high in the UK at number 6 and even entered the US Billboard 200 at 158.
+As a result of its association with the film, it is commonly regarded as a new wave classic.
+It was released as both a 7-inch and 12-inch single with the latter version being slightly longer.
+The album that it is from was a singles collection that charted high in the UK at number 6 and even entered the US Billboard 200 at 158.

 # 3 – Seven Seas

 “Seven Seas” was the third single from Ocean Rain which reached number 16 in the UK charts.
 Another track from the album with a sea-themed title, the lyrics here a more surreal.
-Like all songs on the album, the atmosphere carries the track along and the band now sound matured and confident, having left behind the eeriness of the early records.
-It was released as both a 7 and 12 inch with the 12 inch’s B-side being a cover of The Beatles “All You Need is Love.”
+Like all songs on the album, the atmosphere carries the track along and the band now sound mature and confident, having left behind the eeriness of the early records.
+It was released as both a 7 and 12 inch with the 12-inch B-side being a cover of The Beatles’ “All You Need is Love.”

 # 2 – All That Jazz